• Skip to primary navigation

 Why you will love this recipe:

-• These paleo banana chocolate muffins are the best!
+• These healthy banana chocolate chip muffins are the best!
+They taste amazing and have the most incredible light and fluffy texture.

 • They are higher in protein compared to most muffin recipes because they are made with almond flour.
+Each muffin has 6 grams of protein in it.

-• Tapioca flour – to help give these muffins a night light and fluffy texture.
+• Tapioca flour - to help give these muffins a nice light and fluffy texture.
 I do not recommend trying to swap this for another flour.
 Note that tapioca flour and cassava flour are not the same thing!
 Do not confuse the two.

-• Coconut flour – this is the kind I use – to give these muffin tops the most perfect crisp texture.
+• Coconut flour - to give these muffin tops the most perfect firm texture.
+Do not try swapping this for another flour.

 Step one: